philippeVoNam/School-CLI/info/notepad.md

 each time you are doing homework, after finishing it, Ask how many done, adds that to the current and calculates the percentage from that

+# @ How to edit some stuff

+- itemClass
+-> ask which attribute to change
+-> with the attribute
+-> with the id

+- uset the set_item_attribute

+# @ Notes

+Notes :
+- classCode
+- chapter
+- importance
+- notesFilePath
+- tags
+- description
+- percentageCompletion
+- image files
+- be able to group them together

+# @ Homework

+Homework :
+- classCode
+- chapter
+- importance
+- notesFilePath
+- tags
+- description
+- percentageCompletion
+- image files
+- be able to group them together

+# @ Deliverables

+Def : elements that have a due date
+- homework
+- exams
+- assignment
+- lab reports

+Function :
+- sort by due date